-Using water as the liquid is a great way to learn how to make fruit smoothies into low calorie smoothie recipes.
+Using water as the liquid is a great way to transform a fruit smoothies into low calorie smoothie recipes.
 It doesn't add any calories.
-Pure water is my main liquid used in all of my low fat smoothies.
+Surprise...
+Surprise...
+Pure water is a key ingredient used in all of my low fat smoothies.

 You can even juice carrots, beets, and pineapple cores.
 But that does require extra time on your hands.
 But the time invested is well worth the health benefits of juicing.

-If I have guests over and I want to make a sweeter than normal smoothie, I add half juice and half pure water.
+If I have guests over... and I want to make a sweeter than normal smoothie, I add half juice and half pure water.
 That creates a heavenly sweet smoothie.
 Yummmm!
 This trick also works great for kids who are used to extremely sweet drinks.

 Pretty much any kind of 100 percent juice works.
 Orange, apple, blueberry, grape, and pineapple.
 But do take caution...
 They are high in natural sugars.
-Someone with diabetes needs to watch their blood sugars with any kind of drink with sugar, natural or refined.
+Someone with diabetes that needs to watch their blood sugars with any kind of drink with sugar, natural or refined.

 Several medical specialists have even said that the fat in coconuts actually cause people to lose weight!
 I’m all for that!

 One thing to keep in mind.
 Coconut can have a strong flavor.
 If you are trying a new brand... make sure to taste it before pouring it with your other ingredients.
 The flavor may be to intense.
 Unless, you are going for a pina colada!
 Also, some brands are more like a cream and can have many calories.